What is the modified Atkins diet?

 Who will it help?

-It seems to help similar numbers of patients as the ketogenic diet (50% with greater than 50% seizure reduction, including 15% seizure-free).
-It works for men and women equally and is being studied actively in adults.
-Like the ketogenic diet, it is mostly used for patients with daily seizures who have not responded to medications.
+It seems to help similar numbers of patients as the ketogenic diet (40-50% with greater than 50% seizure reduction, including approximately 15% seizure-free).
+It works for men and women equally and is being used actively in adolescents and adults.
+Like the ketogenic diet, it is mostly used for patients with daily seizures who have not fully responded to medications.
+It is under study for regions of the world with limited resources for which the classic ketogenic diet would be too difficult or time-consuming as well.

 What is it like?

-- Lots of high fat foods such as bacon, eggs, mayonnaise, butter, hamburger, heavy whipping cream, and oils are encouraged.
+- Lots of high fat foods such as bacon, eggs, mayonnaise, butter, meats, heavy whipping cream, and oils are encouraged.

-- Certain fruits, vegetables, nuts, avocados, and cheeses are used.
+- Certain fruits, vegetables, nuts, avocados, olives, and cheeses are used as well.

-- Fluids such as Fruit2O and other flavored waters are favorites of patients.
+- Fluids such as Fruit2O, diet soda, and other flavored waters are favorites of many patients.
+Fluids are encouraged and help avoid side effects.

 - It's still not easy though, and most families need help and support.